UPDATE: Orlando shooter's victims named, home searched

 Orange County Sheriff Jerry Demings said they're still trying to figure out why 45-year-old John Robert Neumann Jr., who had been fired from the Fiamma factory in April, decided to return Monday and kill his former co-workers before killing himself.

-Sheriff's deputies were preparing to search Neumann's mobile home in Maitland, Florida, for clues to his motive.2:30 p.m.
+Sheriff's deputies were preparing to search Neumann's mobile home in Maitland, Florida, for clues to his motive.

 A Florida sheriff has identified a man suspected of fatally shooting five former co-workers and then killing himself.